gigapet-eating-log/gigapet-FE/README.md

 # GigaPet

-* GigaPet is an app that allows parents to track their child's eating habits by logging, sorting, editing, and deleting food entries.
+* GigaPet is an app that allows parents to track their child's or children's eating habits by logging, sorting, editing, and deleting food entries.
 * A small furry best friend or not so furry best friend (when implemented) can be chosen as the child's home avatar.
-Your child and
+Your child and his/her best friend can have fun while eating healthy.
-* his/her best friend can have fun while eating healthy.
-URL: /secret for a secret *
+* URL: /secret for a secret *

 # Team Members